Gyroscopic Gravitational Memory: Gyroscopes in local frames

+where $\barE{a}{}(\bth)$ is a time-independent dyad on the celestial sphere such that $q_{ab}\barE{a}{a}\barE{b}{b}=\de_{\hat a\hat b}$.
+Fixing the dyad $\bar\zeta_{\ha}$ then determines the angular frame vectors \eqref{e24} uniquely.
+Of course, the dyad $\bar\zeta_{\ha}$ itself is only fixed up to local U(1) rotations on the sphere \cite{Godazgar:2022foc}; we briefly return to those at the end of section \ref{segymem}.

-The set of vectors $\{\be{0},\be{r},\be{a}\}$ is thus a source-oriented tetrad; it is good enough for many applications, including radiative effects at order $\cO(r^{-1})$, and one may compute the corresponding spin connection \eqref{e18} to deduce a precession rate \eqref{e19}.
-There are two issues here, however.
-The first is that gravitational waves turn out to cause precession at order $\cO(r^{-2})$, so a more sensitive frame is needed to capture the effects we are seeking.
-The second is that source-oriented frames rotate continuously, regardless of the presence of radiation, simply to remain directed towards the source (see fig.\ \ref{fiXX}).
-As we now show, both of these problems are solved by a frame suitably `tied to distant stars' whose existence is guaranteed by the asymptotically flat nature of space-time.
+The set of vectors $\{\be{0},\be{r},\be{a}\}$ is thus a source-oriented Lorentz tetrad; it is good enough for many applications, including radiative effects at order $\cO(r^{-1})$, and one may compute the corresponding spin connection \eqref{e18} to deduce a precession rate \eqref{e19}.
+However, the source-oriented frame has a drawback for our purpose: it mixes the dynamical precession caused by gravitational waves with a kinematical precession due to the motion of the gyroscope on the asymptotic sphere.
+The source of this kinematic effect is that source-oriented frames have to rotate continuously, regardless of the presence of radiation, simply to align the radial basis vector towards the source (see fig.\ \ref{fiXX}).
+As we now show, the dynamical precession caused by gravitational waves can be singled out by transforming to a new frame `tied to distant stars', whose existence is guaranteed by the asymptotically flat nature of spacetime.